jnupponen/camel-deployment/README.md

 # Camel Deployment
 This project demonstrates different ways to run and deploy Camel routes.
 The app itself is a simple Spring-based Camel route that prints greetings based on configured Camel Properties.
-There are have comments on the [pom.xml](pom.xml) so you know which part is responsible for each command.
+There are comments on the [pom.xml](pom.xml) so you know which part is responsible for each command.
 You don't have to read every part, just read [At first](#at-first) and then you can skip to a part that interests you.

   * [At first](#at-first)
   * [Different Deployments](#different-deployments)